abdelkebir/magento2-faq/README.md

 # magento2-faq
-Magento 2 FAQ Extension - Not ready yet
+Magento 2 FAQ Extension - FREE - Ready
+Please contact me if you need more details